8 Reasons Why You Might Be Feeling Burned Out As An OT

 Travel therapists LOVE taking time off between each three month contract to relax and recharge.
 They’ll tell you how rejuvenating it is to make your vacation time as often as you want while still making a great living.

-I hope this post helps give you some clarity of why you might be feeling unhappy and what solutions you can take to increase your satisfaction as an occupational therapist.
+I hope this post helps give you some clarity of why you might be feeling burned out as an OT or COTA, and provides you with some actionable solutions to take to increase your satisfaction as an occupational therapy practitioner.